zezhou/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+    # Uncomment the following line if you extracted training
+    # data from .png images (scaled 0 to 1 by mpimg) and the
+    # image you are searching is a .jpg (scaled 0 to 255)
+    image = image.astype(np.float32)/255